 The role of the Health, Safety and Sustainability Committee is to promote safe practices in the School in order to maximize the well-being and productivity of all who attend, visit and work at ASL.
-The Health, Safety and Sustainability Committee meet three times per year.
+The Health, Safety and Sustainability Committee meets three times per year.
 Should circumstances dictate, members of the school's Health, Safety and Sustainability Committee may ask for an emergency meeting.
-Appointment of health and safety representatives is made in accordance with

-Representatives on the committee include: Assistant principals, the security manager, the facilities manager, staff from the PE, science and medical departments, and other administrative representatives.
-The committee may co-opt other staff or persons onto the committee where specific expertise is required.
+Appointment of health-and-safety representatives is made in accordance with representatives on the committee, including assistant principals, the security manager, the facilities manager, PE staff, science and medical departments, and other administration representatives.
+The committee may co-opt other employees or persons onto the committee where specific expertise is required.